 For example, here’s how Cristiano Ronaldo’s profile looks on Promoty 👇🏼

 Another option is to ask the influencer for a screenshot of their followers’ demographics on Instagram before starting the collaboration.

 ⚠️ Keep in mind that Instagram is an international platform, so almost all users have both local and foreign followers – that does not always refer to purchased followers.

 3. Changes in the number of followers over time

-If you suspect that an influencer has increased the number of their followers dishonestly, you can check this with tools that show the change in numbers over time: HypeAuditor and Social Blade, which both have free features to check the changes in graphs and numbers.
+If you suspect that an influencer has increased the number of their followers dishonestly, you can check this with tools that show the change in numbers over time.

-If you see that the number of followers has raised in thousands, or just in suspiciously round numbers, you can be quite sure that these are purchased followers.
-Of course, there may be exceptions here as well – for example, giveaways, media coverage or collaboration with bigger content creators can similarly lead to an unusual increase in the number of followers.
+Of course, there may be exceptions here as well – for example, giveaways, media coverage, or collaboration with a bigger influencer can result in an unusual increase in the number of followers.

 4. Common sense

-Since low engagement is one of the main signs of detecting purchased followers, likes and comments are sometimes bought to hide the gap.
+Since low engagement is one of the main signs of detecting fake followers, likes and comments are sometimes bought to hide the gap.